In Conil and Surrounding Areas

 Where do the kittens come from?

-Every year Street Cats Rescue is contacted by locals and tourists alike, who have found an abandoned kitten or have been feeding a mother cat with their litter of kittens, and for various reasons can no longer look after them.
+Every year Street Cats Rescue is contacted by locals and tourists in Conil alike, who have found an abandoned kitten on the street or have been feeding a mother cat with their litter of kittens, and for various reasons can no longer look after them.
 Each story is different and often heart breaking, with 5 day old kittens rescued from rubbish bins.

-In the past we used to take in these little furries, feed them, look after them and make sure they can grow up into healthy cats.
-Unfortunately in recent years this has become too demanding and has taken its toll on our limited number of volunteers.
-For this reason our new approach as of 2021 will be to encourage and support locals to become foster homes for these little creatures.
+In the past we used to take these little furries into our care in our shelter Casa Tom, feed them, look after them and make sure they can grow up into healthy cats.
+Unfortunately in recent years this has become too demanding and has taken its toll on our small and limited number of volunteers.
+For this reason our new approach since 2021 is to encourage and support locals to become foster homes for these little creatures.

 Being a Foster Home